DmitryKolchin/AdvancedProgramming2024/SpellbookSearch/DevelopmentJournal.md

 ### Calculating the Levenshtein Distance

-I implemented a function to calculate the Levenshtein distance [(Levenshtein Distance, 2024)](https://en.wikipedia.org/w/index.php?title=Levenshtein_distance&oldid=1242756268) between two strings.
-This was achieved using the Wagner-Fischer algorithm [(Wagner-Fischer Algorithm, 2024)](https://en.wikipedia.org/w/index.php?title=Wagner%E2%80%93Fischer_algorithm&oldid=1211775080), a dynamic programming-based approach.
+I implemented a function to calculate the Levenshtein distance [(Introduction to Levenshtein distance - GeeksforGeeks, s.d.)](https://www.geeksforgeeks.org/introduction-to-levenshtein-distance/) between two strings.
+This was achieved using the Wagner-Fischer algorithm [(Gaddam, 2024)](https://medium.com/@yasaswini.gaddam21/wagner-fischer-algorithm-minimum-edit-distance-4e61bba9b656), a dynamic programming-based approach.

 The algorithm utilises a `Distances[][]` array where `Distances[i][j]` represents the Levenshtein distance between the first *i* characters of the first string and the first *j* characters of the second string.
 The array is populated as follows:
 - **Base cases**: